All Episodes

 My question is, did they go through the declassification process before they gave it to Xi Jinping?

-They charged me and Trump with uh doing that, but we abided by the process any time we dealt with classified information.
+They charged me and Trump with doing that, but we abided by the process anytime we dealt with classified information.

 And it's another example of a two-tiered system of how the rules apply to a commander-in-chief if you're a Democrat and your name is Joe Biden.

-When you look back now and how the media, for example, this phone call with Zelensky and Donald Trump, and Zelensky even said publicly that I didn't feel any pressure from Donald Trump.
+When you look back now and how the media, for example, this phone call with Zelensky and Donald Trump and Zelensky even said publicly that I didn't feel any pressure from Donald Trump, the one fact witness, there was only one, one fact witness in that whole impeachment.

-Everybody else was a hearsay witness or a an opinion witness, uh none of which their testimony was meaningless.
+Everybody else was a hearsay witness or an opinion witness, none of which, their testimony was meaningless.

 I don't know.

-Maybe because your dad's in charge of Ukraine for the Obama administration, probably.
+Maybe because your dad's in charge of Ukraine for the Obama administration?

 So they ignore that.

-Everybody almost everybody said the same thing that this laptop was Russian misinformation.
+Almost everybody said the same thing, that this laptop was Russian misinformation.

 It was two weeks before the election.

-And if you look at the money that Hunter Biden made and look what's on that laptop and look at the emails specifically referencing Joe Biden's cut in all of this and the billion five deal with the Bank of China, or as Peter Schweitzer's new book points out the thirty million other monies from China.
+And if you look at the money that Hunter Biden made and look what's on that laptop and look at the emails specifically referencing Joe Biden's cut in all of this and the billion five deal with the Bank of China or Peter Schweitzer's new book points out the 30 million other monies from China.

-Uh when you look at the Russian oligarch and the former First Lady of Moscow and millions of dollars going to Hunter's firm.
+When you look at the Russian oligarch and the former first lady of Moscow and millions of dollars going to Hunter's firm, you look at Burisman, the millions that he made in Ukraine.

-Uh you look at Barisman, the millions that he made in Ukraine, um, it seems to me that if the last name were Trump, that the media would have handled this very differently, starting with the laptop two weeks before the election.
+It seems to me that if the last name were Trump, that the media would have handled this very differently starting with the laptop two weeks before the election.

-And here's the stunning part, and you and I knew it long ago.
+And you and I knew it long ago.

-Fifty national security officials, two former CIA directors, and one former director of the National Security Admit Agency, all came out and signed a document and said that the Hunter Biden laptop is Russian disinformation, and they lopped it over to the left wing media, and the fake news ran with it to crush that narrative, even though they knew it was false.
+50 national security officials, two former CIA directors, and one former director of the National Security Agency all came out and signed a document and said that the Hunter Biden laptop is Russian disinformation and they lopped it over to the left-wing media and the fake news ran with it to crush that narrative, even though they knew it was false.

 And it's one step removed from that is these national security officials were not in position to have access to that information.

-And who gets hurt by that type of inform misinformation?
+And who gets hurt by that type of misinformation?

 And that's what ticks off America the most.

-And I didn't put grand people in the grand jury unless I was bringing a federal indictment.
+And I didn't put Grant people in the grand jury unless I was bringing a federal indictment.

-Or as the March nineteenth uh Saturday edition of the New York Post had as their front cover, spies who lie, the intelligence experts that falsely discredited Hunter Biden's laptop and still won't say they're sorry.
+Or as the March 19th Saturday edition of the New York Post had as their front cover, Spies Who Lie, the intelligence experts that falsely discredited Hunter Biden's laptop and still won't say they're sorry.

-They were they were willing to go with the lie for political reasons, which shouldn't surprise everybody, because these are the same people, many of the same people that pushed the phony Russian dirty disinformation dossier that Hillary Clinton paid for that literally put this country on hold for three and a half years, and it all turned out to be debunked and full of lies.
+They were willing to go with the lie for political reasons, which shouldn't surprise everybody because these are the same people, many of the same people that pushed the phony Russian dirty disinformation dossier that Hillary Clinton paid for, that literally put this country on hold for three and a half years, and it all turned out to be debunked and full of lies.

 You're absolutely right.

-They damn the facts, they say, let's talk, let's get anonymous reporting, then let's get former federal officials to talk about the anonymous reporting, and then we'll put it on the front page of every fake news publication, and we'll say the right wing media was lying the entire time because we have anonymous reporting and completely biased individuals like Comey, Clapper, uh, McCabe, and the like, who all are uh have been caught, I believe, lying under oath, doing their jobs improperly, fired for doing so.
+And we'll say the right-wing media was lying the entire time because we have anonymous reporting and completely biased individuals like Comey, Clapper, McCabe, and the like, who all have been caught, I believe, lying under oath, doing their jobs improperly, fired for doing so.

 And we caught him in Russia Gate.

-Because I am I don't have the confidence that that's going to happen.
+Because I don't have the confidence that that's going to happen.

-I I, for the life of me, I was I was pretty pissed off that it took Michael Horowitz, the inspector general, as long as it took him, but he did have referrals and it was a very for me, it was full vindication of all my reporting, pretty damning for the rest of the media mob.
+For the life of me, I was pretty pissed off that it took Michael Horowitz, the Inspector General, as long as it took him, but he did have referrals, and it was a very, for me, it was full vindication of all my reporting, pretty damning for the rest of the media mob.

 And I would argue that even the low-hanging fruit he could have gone after, and he hasn't done so.